ChrstphrHll/npc_gen/students/Matto Divya.md

   int: 14
   str: 11
   wis: 12
-track: Assault
-trait: I'm confident in my own abilities and do what I can to instill confidence in others.
-trait1: Stern
-trait2: Lackadaisical
 year: 1
+guild: Jettenia
+partyID: 68
 ---
 # Matto Divya
 ---
 ### Description
 - 1st year Gnome Ranger in Jettenia
-- curly grey hair that's put back in a short pony tail, Pale Green eyes, and Fair skin
+- curly grey hair that's put back in a short pony tail, Amber eyes, and Fair skin
 - Is Stern and Lackadaisical, and has Fitness as their ideal

 ### Organizations